jaredcouncil/Best-predictors-of-NCAA-tourney-success/Capstone_proposal_021819.Rmd

 **Deliverables**

-Would include code and a slide deck that walks the user through the analysis.
+-   Would include code and a slide deck that walks the user through the analysis.

+-   Ranking of the most impactful stats by magnitude (the three stats that correlate most with wins and the three that are correlate most with losses)

+-   Bar chart of how much each stat contributes to a win

+-   Pareto chart